pkreye/cobisolv/README.rst

 classical solver running the tabu algorithm. qbsolv also enables configuring a D-Wave system as the solver.

-..
-Note:: Access to a D-Wave system must be arranged separately.

 .. index-end-marker

 Installation or Building